nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 - The React library was used for the component updates, and TypeScript was used for static typing.

 This update should significantly improve the usability of our application's map and comparison features.

+## 🐛 Fix | 2025-05-25 | Granularity/area sync: instant, robust, no race

+    - Updated granularity change logic in components/granularity-selector.tsx to clear area and update both state and URL in a single handler
+    - Removed global/effect-based area clearing on granularity change, preventing race conditions and double updates
+    - Ensured area selection persists and only clears when user changes level, never on unrelated state changes
+    - Fixed issue where UI/URL could get out of sync or require double-tap to change level

+    This checkpoint guarantees immediate, reliable sync between area, level, and URL, with a professional user experience.

+## 🐛 Fix | 2025-05-25| Robust city/area state sync and URL update logic

+    - Refactored setSelectedCity in contexts/map-context.tsx to update the URL before state, ensuring correct sync between UI, state, and URL
+    - Fixed bug where changing city with an area selected would revert to the previous city due to race condition between state and URL effects
+    - Removed redundant effect that double-loaded data on city/granularity change, preventing race conditions and UI flicker
+    - Ensured area is always cleared and removed from URL when city changes, and that all map data, filters, and points reload as expected
+    - Selecting the same city now does nothing, preventing unnecessary data clearing

+    This checkpoint ensures robust, professional state and URL management for city/area selection, eliminating desynchronization and bounce-back issues.

+## 📦 Feature | 2025-05-24 | Checkpoint: stateless area selection & highlight sync

+    - All area selection and polygon highlight logic now fully stateless and URL-driven (components/map-view.tsx, components/leaflet-map.jsx)
+    - Changing level (district/neighborhood) resets area selection and removes 'area' param from URL
+    - Polygon highlight is always cleared when no area is selected, preventing stale UI
+    - Lays the foundation for robust, predictable navigation and state sync across the app

+    Checkpoint commit: ensures future features build on a clean, stateless, and user-friendly selection model.

+## Checkpoint: working persistent point features state (per city/granularity) and code ready for cleanup

 ## 📦 Feature | 2025-05-22 | Enhanced Point Features and Improved Data Upload